Aerial Views of Our World

-Kherson Oblas | Ukraine | Europe
+Kherson Oblas Ukraine Europe Peninsula

 Crimea

-ABOUT Crimea
+About Crimea

 Crimea is, geographically, a peninsula located between the Black Sea and the Sea of Azov.
 It borders the Chersonese Region (Kherson Oblast, Ukraine) to the north, the Black Sea to the south and west, and the Sea of Azov to the east.
 Crimea is connected to Ukraine by the Perekop Isthmus, 5-7 km wide.